REACH Chromium Salts Update

-As manufacturers of high performance aerospace coatings to the aerospace, defence and allied industries, Indestructible have a long history of supplying erosion resistant coatings that traditionally contained hexavalent chromium.
+We are manufacturers of high-performance aerospace coatings to the aerospace, defence and allied industries.
+Therefore, Indestructible have a long history of supplying erosion resistant coatings.
+These traditionally contained hexavalent chromium.

-In the late 1990’s we commenced investigation into chrome free alternative anti-corrosive primers, for both baking and room temperature cure systems.
-Working closely with Pratt & Whitney in Canada, followed by Pratt & Whitney America; the Safran group in France, and the Meggitt group in the UK, we developed high performance chrome free primers to meet the exacting standards of these groups.
-The approved products have been in successful use for over 10 years.
+In the late 1990’s we commenced investigation into chrome free alternative anti-corrosive primers.
+This was for both baking and room temperature cure systems.
+We worked closely with Pratt & Whitney in Canada, followed by Pratt & Whitney America; the Safran group in France, and the Meggitt group in the UK.
+Together we developed high performance chrome free primers to meet the exacting standards of these groups.
+As a result, the approved products have been in successful use for over 10 years.
 Typical uses are aerospace engineering components including aluminium and magnesium engine parts, helicopter gearboxes and componentry for wheels and braking systems.

 We supply these chrome free products alongside our traditional chrome containing products.
 This includes wash primers, room temperature cure primers and baking primers.